 - Teaching the process of Scrum to all parties

-- Working with Product Owners, managers and the development team (including architects, testers, etc.) to evolve the organization
+- Working with Product Owners, managers and the Developers (including architects, testers, etc.) to evolve the organization

 - Leading a team to increase their productivity (velocity)